Davante Adams Player Prop Bets for NFL Week 6 | Green Bay vs. Chicago 10/17/2021

 Matchup vs. Chicago

-- Adams has averaged 71.3 receiving yards per game over his 10 career matchups against the Bears, 71.3 more than his over/under in Sunday's game.
+- Adams has averaged 71.3 receiving yards per game in his 10 career matchups against the Bears, 26.2 fewer than his over/under for Sunday's game.

-- In 10 matchups versus the Bears, Adams has had a touchdown catch seven times, including multiple scores in one game.
+- In 10 matchups with the Bears, Adams has had a TD catch seven times, including multiple scores in one game.

 - Note: Adams' stats vs. Bears date back to 2016.